River District Vancouver is a neighbourhood in South Vancouver that used to offer free drive-in movie nights on Saturdays in September and October.

 TIP #3: Anyone without a car can just show up with their lawn chairs and go right in, without having to register in advance.
 If you hope to go in with your car, but haven’t pre-booked your free ticket, put some lawn chairs in the back of your car just in case you have to park elsewhere and then walk in.

 TIP #4: If you plan to enjoy the movies under the stars in your lawn chairs, or you think there’s a chance you’ll get in but your vehicle won’t (because you didn’t reserve your spot in advance), take blankets and wear lots of warm clothes!
-It gets cold at night!
+It gets cold at night in autumn!

 TIP #5: Even though the movies are free, don’t forget that you need to “purchase” your free tickets in advance.
 Also, don’t forget to take your pre-purchased “free” tickets with you, and, if planning to see both films, be sure to select the “double-feature” option.

 TIP #6: There are food trucks on site, so take an appetite!
-Scotiabank is also giving away free popcorn.
+Scotiabank also sometimes gives away free popcorn.

 TIP #7: Pets are permitted on site provided that they are on leash in the parking lot and inside your vehicle during the show.